-- · Switchover to environmentally friendly taxi vehicles - ♦ By 2020 30%, by 2030 40% of taxis will consist of HVs, EVs, or other environmentally friendly vehicles, and the association will encourage automobile manufacturers to speedily launch HV vehicles which use LP gas. - ·Optimization of the number of taxi vehicles - ♦ Based on the "Act on Special Measures Concerning the Rectification and Vitalization of the General Passenger Vehicle Transport Business in Specific Areas", revised in November 2013, the federation is promoting the elimination and suspension of vehicles in order to eliminate excess supply. - · Taxi usage promotion - ♦ Promotion of universal driver training and cultivating high quality drivers. - ♦ Improve of user convenience and promotion of taxi usage by improving taxi stands and promotion of the deployment of advanced technologies such as smartphone-based technologies. - ♦ Expansion of shared taxi use and reduction of the amount of private car usage. - ·Enrichment of and PR for sightseeing taxis - Enrichment and engagement of PR for sightseeing taxis in order to reduce the usage of private cars on freeways and at destinations, cut exhaust gas emissions, mitigate traffic congestion and parking space shortages, and reduce the number of traffic accidents. - ♦ Multilingual audio translation system and foreign language sheets which can be used by pointing at phrases are being prepared and supplied in order to enable taxi drivers to accommodate foreign travellers. - ·Improvement of operation efficiency - Promotion of the use of GPS-AVM-based taxi assignment systems and advanced technologies such as smartphone-based technologies in order to improve operation efficiency and reduce exhaust gas emissions. - Requests to related organizations to establish and improve taxi pools in order to reduce the amount of unoccupied taxi operation.
+- · Switchover to environmentally friendly taxi vehicles - ◇By FY2020 30%,by FY2030 40% of taxis will consist of HVs, EVs, or other environmentally friendly vehicles, and the association will encourage automobile manufacturers to speedily launch HV vehicles which use LP gas. - $\cdot\operatorname{Optimization}$ of the number of taxi vehicles - ♦ Based on the "Act on Special Measures Concerning the Rectification and Vitalization of the General Passenger Vehicle Transport Business in Specific Areas", revised in November 2013, the Association is promoting the elimination and suspension of vehicles in order to eliminate excess supply. - ·Taxi usage promotion

+◇Promotion of universal driver training and cultivating high quality drivers.

+- ◇Improve of user convenience and promotion of taxi usage by improving taxi stands and promotion of the deployment of advanced technologies such as smartphone-based technologies. - $\odot$ Expansion of shared taxi use and reduction of the amount of private car usage. - ·Enrichment of and PR for sightseeing taxis - ◇Enrichment and engagement of PR for sightseeing taxis in order to reduce the usage of private cars on freeways and at destinations, cut exhaust gas emissions, mitigate traffic congestion and parking space shortages, and reduce the number of traffic accidents.

+$\Diamond$ Multilingual audio translation system and foreign language sheets which can be used by pointing at phrases are being prepared and supplied in order to enable taxi drivers to accommodate foreign travellers.

+II.
+Measures in Response to Major Environmental Problems of the Transport Sector

-- ·Eco-driving - Ensuring thorough stopping of engines when vehicles are stopped, prevention of excess vehicle cooling and heating, and prevention of quick acceleration and braking. - Engines are to be stopped when drivers are taking rests, naps, and washing vehicles. - ♦ Green management is being promoted through measures such as expanding the number of operators with green management certification. - ♦ Promotion of the stopping of engines when vehicles are stopped and the deployment of EMS (digital tachographs) in order to support eco-driving. - ·Office and business site measures - ♦ Air conditioner thermostats in offices and business site are set to 28 degrees or higher during the summer and 20 degrees or lower during the winter. - Training regarding environmental measures and fuel efficiency improvements are provided to mechanics and drivers through maintenance managers and driving managers. - ·Improvement of environmental issue related implementation systems - ♦ Environmental measure related policies such as carbon offset policies are considered by committees such as technical and environmental committees. - ·PR regarding global warming countermeasures - ♦ Encouraged use of websites, posters, stickers applied to taxis, and other means to publicize the taxi industry's efforts to reduce CO2 emissions and increase awareness among the general public regarding the prevention of global warming. - OCreation of a recycling-oriented economic society
+- ·Improvement of operation efficiency - ◇Promotion of the use of GPS-AVM-based taxi assignment systems and advanced technologies such as smartphone-based technologies in order to improve operation efficiency and reduce exhaust gas emissions. - ◇Requests to related organizations to establish and improve taxi pools in order to reduce the amount of unoccupied taxi operation. - ·Eco-driving - ◇Ensuring thorough stopping of engines when vehicles are stopped, prevention of excess vehicle cooling and heating, and prevention of quick acceleration and braking. - ♦ Engines are to be stopped when drivers are taking rests, naps, and washing vehicles. - ◇Green management is being promoted through measures such as expanding the number of operators with green management certification. - ◇Promotion of the stopping of engines when vehicles are stopped and the deployment of EMS (digital tachographs) in order to support eco-driving. - $\cdot \mbox{Office}$ and business site measures - ◇Air conditioner thermostats in offices and business site are set to 28 degrees or higher during the summer and 20 degrees or lower during the winter. - ◇Training regarding environmental measures and fuel efficiency improvements are provided to mechanics and drivers through maintenance managers and driving managers. - ·Improvement of environmental issue related implementation systems - ◇Environmental measure related policies such as carbon offset policies are considered by committees such as technical and environmental committees. - ·PR regarding global warming countermeasures - $\diamond$ Encouraged use of websites, posters, stickers applied to taxis, and other means to publicize the taxi industry's efforts to reduce CO2 emissions and increase awareness among the general public regarding the prevention of global warming. - OCreation of a recycling-oriented economic society